 Sirris teamed up with the brightest experts and entrepreneurs in Belgium.

 Sirris is a not-for-profit, industry-owned knowledge center founded by Agoria, the federation of the Belgian technology industry.

-is a scientific entrepreneur: loves to drill down in pursuit of new key concepts and turns them into a commercial success.
-He runs several SaaS companies in markets with high and diverse customer needs where he continuously seeks the best fit between maximum customer fit, minimal products and lean business models.
-His scientific background (did a PhD in domain-specific languages) gives him a strong technical background and keen insight in balancing forces.|
+is a scientific entrepreneur.
+He’s always looking for new key concepts to turn them into a commercial succes.
+He runs several SaaS companies in markets with high and very diverse customer needs.
+He’s an expert in finding the best fit between maximum customer service, minimal products and lean business models.

 is venture capital consultant.
 He has founded and supported several companies and projects for over 15 years.

 is entrepreneur, lean startup adviser, blogger and organizer of Lean Startup Circle Brussels.
 He started as a software developer.

 is software engineer, web & cloud computing adviser, and co-author of The Art of Software Innovation.

 is online communication, strategic positioning & team dynamics